hzeller/timg/man/timg.1.md

 **-F**
 :    Like **-f**, but relative filenames are resolved relative to the
-     directory the file list resides in.
+     _directory the file list resides in_.
-     This allows you to e.g. have a file list at the top of a directory structure with relative filenames but are not required to navigate there first to display them with timg.
+     This allows you to e.g. have a file list at the top of a directory hierarchy with relative filenames but are not required to change into that directory first for `timg` to resolve the relative paths.

 **-o** &lt;*outfile*&gt;
 :    Write terminal image to given filename instead of stdout.